diagrams/diagrams-doc/doc/manual.rst

 ------

-The `Diagrams.TwoD.Image`:mod: module provides basic support for including external images in diagrams.
+The `Diagrams.TwoD.Image`:mod: module provides basic support for including external images in diagrams (note, however, that only the cairo backend currently supports it).
 Simply use the `image` function and specify a file name and size for the image:

 .. class:: dia-lhs